hollylawly/travel-planet-crud/README.md

 ## Book a Trip!

 Now just head to [`http://localhost:8000/`](http://localhost:8000/) to check out your new Laravel 6 reservation booking system!
-Go ahead and sign up, head to the [hotels page](http://localhost:8000/hotels), and make a new reservations.
+Go ahead and sign up, head to the [hotels page](http://localhost:8000/hotels), and make some new reservations.

 ## Suspend the VM